codingMonk08/portfolio/README.md

 # cv

 This is a simple readme file for my personal portfolio web page.
-I created this web page using HTML, CSS, and JS.
-The web page showcases some of my projects, skills, and achievements.
+I created this web page using HTML The web page showcases some of my projects, skills, and achievements.
 It also has a contact form where you can send me a message.

 The web page consists of the following files: